Send the link below via email or IMCopy

 Backpack (no trapper keepers please)

-1 spiral notebook for math
+2 spiral notebooks for math and science

 1 folder for unfinished work